General Policies and the Academic Record

 Grade Point Average Computation

 The A+ and A is calculated at 4 quality points, A- at 3.7 quality points, B+ at 3.3 quality points, B at 3 quality points, B- at 2.7 quality points, C+ at 2.3 quality points, C at 2 quality points, and C- at 1.7 quality points.
 The grades of D+, D, D-, F, and I receive no quality points.
 Students do not earn credit toward the degree for courses in which they receive a grade of D+, D, D-, or F. For graduate students, all courses taken that are numbered 400 and above (except 500-level courses, those numbered 799, 898, or 899, and those graded with an S) will be used in the calculation of the grade point average.
 A student may repeat a course in an effort to earn a better grade.
 Whether higher or lower, the most recent grade will be used in computing the grade point average.
 Grades for graduate students remain as part of the student's permanent record.
-Changes in previously recorded grades may be made if timely (within one semester) and if the original instructor certifies that an actual mistake was made in determining or recording the grade.
+Changes in previously recorded grades may be made if made within one term (semester or 12-week term) from original posting of the grade and if the original instructor certifies that an actual mistake was made in determining or recording the grade.
 The change must be approved by the department chair and the Dean of the Graduate School.
 Graduate credit transferred from another institution will not be included in the calculation of the grade point average.

 Criteria for Courses to be Accepted for Graduate Credit

-Any courses, workshops or seminars that take place in a span of time less than a normal academic semester or summer session and offering graduate credit to the participants must meet the following criteria:
+Any courses, workshops or seminars that take place in a span of time less than a normal academic term (semester or summer session or 12-week) and offering graduate credit to the participants must meet the following criteria:

 - There must be 15 "contact hours" per graduate credit.